austinappleadmins/austinappleadmins-site/_posts/2018-4-10-april-meetup-trusource-labs.md

 ## Monitoring Jamf Pro Cluster with DataDog - Mike Donovan

-Datadog is a monitoring and visualization tool that allows you see critical metrics across systems, apps, and services, aggregating metrics and events across the full devops stack.
+Datadog is a monitoring and visualization tool that allows you see critical metrics across systems, apps, and services, aggregating metrics and events across the full devops stack - Automation tools - Monitoring and instrumentation - Databases and common server components including Tomcat
- 		Automation tools
- 		Monitoring and instrumentation
- 		Databases and common server components including Tomcat

 ## Registration